Jasminethecreator/mobile-device-support/README.md

 ## Scenario

 This lab simulated preparing a marketing director's mobile devices for an upcoming business conference.
-It involved configuring the iPad's security and connectivity settings, and resolving a wireless connectivity issue on the assigned laptop.
+It involved configuring the iPad's security and connectivity settings and resolving a wireless connectivity issue on the assigned laptop.

 ## Tasks Completed